-Indexing won in 2008 by an especially wide margin.
+Indexing has won by an especially wide margin.
 Low-cost, low-turnover, no-load S&P 500 index funds outpaced nearly 70% of all equity funds, and (admittedly a fairer comparison) more than 60% of all funds focused on large-cap U.S. stocks.
 This continues the pattern — with some variations — that goes back to the start of the first index fund 33 years ago.
 The bond index fund did even better.
 Its return of 5% for 2008 outpaced more than 80% of all taxable bond funds.

 >> Learning : In sum, active management strategies as a group lose because they are expensive.
 Passive indexing strategies win because they are cheap.